Murder & Homicide Defense Lawyers in Topeka, Kansas

 Manslaughter charges in Kansas

 The crime of manslaughter in Kansas also carries extremely serious consequences.
-The charge can be for voluntary or involuntary manslaughter and they carry different penalties.
+The charge can be for voluntary or involuntary manslaughter, and they carry different penalties.

 The main difference between the two is the state of mind of the accused when the homicide occurred, which affects the level of criminal culpability.